-Efficiently solving challenges mentioned above can result in many potential applications.
-For example, it can assist visually impaired individuals to get a holistic visual scene understanding where a person can get information about a scene from its generated descriptions, stories and further asking arbitrary questions about it.
-Other applications include automatic surveillance~\shortcite{baumann:2008}, autonomous driving~\shortcite{kim:2018}, human-computer interaction~\shortcite{rickert:2007}, city navigation~\shortcite{dewalk:2018} and so on.
-Also, solving such challenges can provide an excellent test bed for CV and NLP systems, one that is much more comprehensive than independent CV and NLP evaluations.
+Efficiently solving the above mentioned and other related challenges can result in many potential real-world applications.
+For example, visually impaired individuals can be assisted by visual scene understanding, where they can get information about a scene from generated descriptions and by being able to ask questions about it.
+Other applications include automatic surveillance~\shortcite{baumann:2008}, autonomous driving~\shortcite{kim:2018}, human-computer interaction~\shortcite{rickert:2007}, city navigation~\shortcite{dewalk:2018}, and so on.
+Also, solving such challenges can serve as an excellent test bed for computer vision and NLP systems, one that is much more intelligent and comprehensive than independent computer vision and NLP evaluations.

-Given such a broad scope for fundamental and applied research, there are several surveys proposed in the recent years to provide comprehensive overview of the integration of vision and language tasks.
-These surveys have concentrated on covering specific language and vision integration task such as image~\shortcite{ber:2016,bai:2018,hossain:2019} or video~\shortcite{aafaq:2018} description generation, visual question answering ~\shortcite{kafle:2017,wuvqa:2017}, action recognition~\shortcite{gella:2017} and visual semantics~\shortcite{liusi:2019}.
-Surveys which went beyond a specific task have summarized dataset statistics~\shortcite{ferraro:2015}, provided comprehensive overview of only natural language processing tasks such as natural language generation (NLG)~\shortcite{gatt:2018} and commonsense reasoning~\shortcite{storks:2019}.
-However, there are attempts to cover multiple modalities (including sound)~\shortcite{baltruvsaitis:2019}, but is structured in a bottom-up manner giving more importance to underlying fusion technologies than the task.
-Also, there is an interest to understand limitations~\shortcite{kafle:2019} in integration of vision and language research.
-However, it is only limited to language grounded image understanding tasks.
-There was also interest from a theoretical point of view to develop theories on the complementarity of language and visual data in the human-machine communication~\shortcite{moens:2019}.
+Given such a broad scope for fundamental and applied research, there has been several surveys in recent years aiming to provide a comprehensive overview of the integration of vision and language tasks.
+These surveys, however, have restricted themselves on covering specific vision and language integration tasks such as image description~\shortcite{ber:2016,bai:2018,hossain:2019} or video description generation~\shortcite{aafaq:2018}, visual question answering~\shortcite{kafle:2017,wuvqa:2017}, action recognition~\shortcite{gella:2017} and visual semantics~\shortcite{liusi:2019}.
+The surveys which went beyond these specific tasks have summarized dataset statistics~\shortcite{ferraro:2015}, provided a comprehensive overview of only NLP tasks such as natural language generation (NLG)~\shortcite{gatt:2018,nlg-survey-garbacea:2020} and commonsense reasoning~\shortcite{storks:2019}.
+However, there was also an attempt to cover multiple modalities (including sound)~\shortcite{baltruvsaitis:2019}, but it was structured in a bottom-up manner giving more importance to underlying fusion technologies than the task itself.
+Also, there was some interest in understanding the limitations of the integration of vision and language research~\shortcite{kafle:2019}.
+However, it is limited to the task of language-grounded image understanding.
+Furthermore, there were ideas to develop theories on the complementarity of language and visual data in the human-machine communication from a theoretical point of view~\shortcite{moens:2019}.